Chow groups of one-dimensional noetherian domains: Orders in number fields with trivial Chow groups

 \section{Orders in number fields with trivial Chow groups}

-In this section we show that number fields often contain orders with trivial Chow group.
-So let $K$ be an algebraic number field with maximal order $\OK$.
-We start with recalling Furtw\"angler's classification of conductor ideals.
+We are going to show that number fields often contain orders with trivial Chow group.
+We start with a more general result which might be of independent interest, but we will only use it in the case that $R=\Z$ and $\OK$ is the maximal order of an algebraic number field.
+In this case, part (2) can also be deduced from Furtw\"angler's classification of conductors, see \cite{Furtwaengler,Grell,Lettl}.

-\begin{definition} An ideal $\frakA$ of $\OK$ is called a conductor ideal if there exists some order in $K$ with conductor $\frakA$. \end{definition}